MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tabs-samples.md

 # [Unity](#tab/unity)

-The open source sample apps were been created by our teams to help you get a handle on Mixed Reality development first-hand.
+The open source sample apps were created by our teams to help you get a handle on Mixed Reality development first-hand.
 We've provided the projects and full source code as a learning reference.

 ### HoloLens 2 open source sample apps